BZoennchen/supercollider-book/_build/html/_sources/chapters/preamble/technology-and-art.md

 Another film director which is even more relatable to Heidegger's philosophy is Terrence Malick which is no surprise since he once attempted a doctorate on Heidegger, Kierkegaard, and Wittgenstein at Harvard.
 His films often hew closely to and examine---in both narrative and form---ideas about the essence of humanity and phenomenology advanced by Heidegger.
 This can be seen in his existential style but also his use of ever questioning voice-overs which I see as *Dasein's* questioning of *Being*.
+The whispering turns the film into poetry in motion.

 Malick, like no other, depicts a practical world of phenomena instead of a world of facts and linearly progressing story.
-He let's us experience the *mystical of the ordinary* which is, in fact, *extraordinary*.
+He let's us experience the mystical of *the ordinary* which is, in fact, *extraordinary*.
+The camera is constantly moving.
+It follows the characters at different angles but also lingers and wanders away.
+Thereby, the camera focuses on the world that surrounds our characters.
+The camera seems to be more interested in exploring the beauty and mystery of the world of the characters than the characters themselves---much like Malick is not really interested in his own story.
+The camera looks at beings as they are thus revealing the multiplicity of *Being*.

 >All of [Malick's] movies are about worlds. [...]
 Each film is about some aspect of the world. -- Hubert Dreyfus